metaborg/gitonium/README.md

 Then run `./gradlew publishAll` to publish all built artifacts.
 You should also push the release tag you made such that this release is reproducible by others.

-## Copyright and License
+## License

-Copyright © 2018-2022 Delft University of Technology
+Copyright (C) 2018-2024 Delft University of Technology

-The files in this repository are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>

-You may use the files in this repository in compliance with the license.
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an **"as is" basis, without warranties or conditions of any kind**, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.